earthboundkid/Watsuji-and-Aesthetics/4 Aesthetic Judgment.md

 > Here is a unity gained not by geometrical proportions but by a balancing of forces which appeals to the emotions, a unity of a meeting of spirit.
 Just as spirits meet between man and man, so do they also meet between moss and stone or even between stone and stone.
 Every effort is made to avoid the orderly in order to achieve this “meeting of spirit”.
 192§

 The aesthetic judgment of a Japanese garden rests on the feeling that every element has a harmonious place within the greater whole.
-Each stone is placed is relation to every other stone, yet without imposing a rigidly geometrical concept of order.
+Each stone is placed is relation to every other stone, yet without imposing a rigidly geometrical concept of order, just as in a good human society each person has role that harmonizes with others without reducing them to uniformity.
+As Confucius says in _Analects_ 13.23 harmony (_he_ [和][zh]) is preferable to mere uniformity (_tong_ [同])[zh].

-Similarly, traditional Japanese ink paintings, called *sumi-e* [墨絵][ja] or *suiboku* [水墨][ja] in Japanese, favor asymmetry over symmetry, yet the tonality of the composition of the whole must be very delicately balanced to allow the elements to form a greater harmony:
+Similarly, traditional Japanese ink paintings (called *sumi-e* [墨絵][ja] or *suiboku* [水墨][ja] in Japanese) favor asymmetry over symmetry, yet the tonality of the composition of the whole must be very delicately balanced to allow the elements to form a greater harmony:

 > the composition of a painting of this kind one can recognise no symmetry in any sense of the word, yet there is a sense of balance that reaches through the whole canvas; the surface left unpainted, wide and deep, balances with the dark shade of the sparrow and the power in the latter corresponds to that in the two or three bamboo leaves that are drawn particularly forcefully and prominently.
 Thus each of the components .has its essential position which is not to be altered.
 Through this connection of balance, this meeting of spirit, even a painting of this nature, with only one corner actually filled, gives a feeling of great richness of composition.
-193--4
+193--4§

 The rich feeling of the painting comes from the way that the viewer can perceive the creativity and spontaneity of the artist's brush just by looking.
 Each stroke is present and perfectly positioned, yet no simple, mechanical rule underlies their placement: